rayxsong/research/content/Vera/Vera Weekly Update.md

 	gdown Google-Drive-Shared-Link -O Folder-Path --folder
 	```

-1. Prepare the W&B API key if your code are using `wandb` to monitor training.
+1. Prepare the [W&B API key](https://wandb.ai/authorize) if your code is using `wandb` to monitor training.
 2. `source ~/.bashrc` is a good friend to refresh `bash` and get some your new packages working.

 # Before this